TempestCampbell/Project-2/README.md

 Some issues with this dataset were:

 - Many duplicates.
-However, this was mainly because it's actually several datasets ("extract years") combined into one, which was easy to filter out.
+However, this was mainly because it's actually several datasets combined into one, which was easy to filter out since there was a column ("extractyear") that identified which dataset it was from.
 - Plentiful entry errors.
-Some names were just numbers or dates, some were 1, 2 or 3 hyphens, some were datetimes.
+Some names were just numbers or dates, some were 1 or more hyphens, some were datetimes.
 - Missing values in the JSON.
 Specifically, many objects returned were missing gender, which required some cleaning in the Extract phase.
 - Inconsistencies.
 Capitalization varied frequently between title and uppercase.
 Many names had multiple variations in punctuation, like "Peekaboo" and "Peek-a-Boo", so we used some RegEx to remove punctuation altogether.